 Yes.
 Most children and teens can play sports with no limitation.
 This includes sports such as gymnastics, which requires a high level of flexibility.

 How long will I be in surgery?

-It depends on how many vertebrae are involved and the severity of the curve.
-The surgery, including anesthesia set-up, positioning and post-surgery time takes around three to five hours.
+The surgery, including anesthesia set-up, positioning and post-surgery time takes around two to three hours.

 How long will I be in the hospital?